VIKINGYFY/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v8
+## Changed in v10

-* Added Rocked to Sleep achievement
+* Ringing Deeps: added Notable Machines achievement
-* Found more rares in Ringing Deeps
+* Started gathering data on sturdy chests in delves, only Earthcrawl Mines included so far
-* General data improvements in Ringing Deeps
+* Minor data improvements in Isle of Dorn, Azj-Kahet
+* More background work on gathering data for the races